 Nose Surgery Repair, New Jersey

 Revision Rhinoplasty, or Secondary Nose Job, is nasal surgery done to correct a poor outcome in appearance or function of the nose from a previous surgery.
 It may be due to the unforeseen complications such as infection or nasal injury in the immediate postoperative period.
-In other cases, it might be due to inexperience of the primary surgeon, or the use of techniques that aren’t the standard of care.
+In other cases, it might be due to inexperience of the primary surgeon, or the use of surgery techniques that aren’t the standard of care.
 It may be that there is still a bump on the nose, or that too much of the hump was taken down.
 Sometimes the nose is crooked, or the nasal tip does not look right.
 Maybe your nostrils are asymmetrical and too large.
-In any case, repair of the nose in these instances is especially complex and requires a surgeon with special expertise in this part of plastic and reconstructive surgery.
-Dr. Undavia has coauthored many articles, most recently on the nasal tip and revision rhinoplasty.
-He has extensive training as a dual board certified fellowship trained facial plastic and reconstructive surgeon.

-During your consultation, Dr. Undavia will thoroughly examine the inside and outside of your nose.
+During your surgery consultation, Dr. Undavia will thoroughly examine the inside and outside of your nose.
 It is important to address both the structure and function of the nose in revision rhinoplasty.
-As surgery has already been done to alter the structure of your nose, revision rhinoplasty can be much more complex than primary rhinoplasty.
+As rhinoplasty surgery has already been done to alter the structure of your nose, revision rhinoplasty can be much more complex than primary rhinoplasty.
 Therefore, Dr. Undavia will discuss with you if any additional maneuvers or grafts will be needed to help correct the outward deformity and the internal structure.
-Computer imaging will be used to help show you a realistic goal for your surgery.
+Computer imaging will be used to help show you realistic results for your revision rhinoplasty surgery.

 Revision rhinoplasty is done under general anesthesia and on an outpatient basis.
 A tiny incision is typically hidden in between the nostrils.
 The remainder of the incisions are hidden inside the nose.
 As the nasal deformity is corrected, cartilage sometimes needs to be replaced or repositioned to help achieve the best possible results.
 Suture techniques can also be used to address the nasal tip.
 After surgery is complete, an external nasal splint is placed to help protect the nose for 5 days.
 If there are external sutures, they will also be removed in 5 days.